factopolis/factopolis/content/claims/media-didnt-report-trump-said-racism-evil/_index.md

 ---
-title: Media didn't report Trump's claim that racism is evil
+title: media didn't report on Trump's claim that racism is evil
+negative: media reported on Trump's claim that racism is evil
 summary: They did, heavily.
 ---